yds/blocklist-aggregator/README.md

 ## [Invoke][] tasks

-All tasks have an `--verbose` parameter to display the output of what is getting done.
+All tasks have a `--verbose` parameter to display the output of what is getting done.
 The `clean` task _requires_ the `--verbose` parameter to actually delete all the files and directories created by the other tasks.